cskonopka/TwilioIoT/Blog/06-NBIoTfoodmonitor/README.md

   <img width="40%" height="40%" src="https://media.giphy.com/media/Ro2MgOxH9iaVG/giphy.gif"/>
 </p>

 Getting more information on each shipment would provide more insight about the freshness of the food during its journey.
-The data from inside the shipment is sent over the NB-IoT network using the Breakout SDK.
+The data from inside the shipment is sent over the NB-IoT network using the [Breakout SDK](https://github.com/twilio/Breakout_Arduino_Library).
 The next step is to create an application that can receive the data and use Pusher to update a web page.
-The completed code can be found on GitHub[link].
+The completed code can be found on GitHub.

-Create a new folder in the directory and then create a new Node application using npm.
+Create a new folder in the directory and then create a new Node application using [npm](https://www.npmjs.com/).

 ``` node
 npm init